A Master Class for Senior Managers and their Coaches

 - You want to improve productivity but keep rehashing old issues

 - You try to introduce change but banging your head on the wall hurts

 Now, with with The Responsibility Process®—the world’s first how-to approach for understanding, taking, and teaching personal responsibility—you can confidently build a culture where people take responsibility and demonstrate ownership.

 Like it or not, the senior manager is responsible for it all, the good and the bad.
 That means the executive can be seen as a primary reason for all outcomes.
 Period.

 How does a true leader handle that responsibility?

 Delegation and role accountability are important for results.
 But what if people don’t take personal responsibility for their work?
 Maybe fear, blame, or just plain uncertainty stops them.

 Or what if avoiding responsibility is part of your culture?
-Executives can “drive” accountability, but if the feelings of responsibility aren’t there, very little happens.
+Executives and managers can “drive” accountability, but if the feelings of responsibility aren’t there, very little happens.